gcloudrig/gcloudrig/README.md

 - Alternatively, visit [Compute Engine > VM Instances](https://console.cloud.google.com/compute/instances) to set a password and download an RDP file.
 See [Creating Passwords for Windows Instances](https://cloud.google.com/compute/docs/instances/windows/creating-passwords-for-windows-instances) and [Connecting to Windows Instances](https://cloud.google.com/compute/docs/instances/connecting-to-instance#windows) for more info.

 ## Stopping your instance
-- Run `./scale-down.sh` to shutdown your instance, and prepare boot image and snapshot so your instance can start up in any zone/region next time.
+- Run `./scale-down.sh` to shutdown your instance.
+Once stopped, this will take 10~20 minutes to create a boot image and disk snapshot before deleting those volumes to keep costs down.
+Read *Disk maintenance* below for more info.

 ## (Recommended) Install a bunch of things
 - Install [GRID® drivers for virtual workstations](https://cloud.google.com/compute/docs/gpus/add-gpus#installing_gridwzxhzdk37_drivers_for_virtual_workstations)